-Sierra Rutile has an ESHIA and management plan in place to ensure compliance and manage its obligations in regard to all aspects of environmental management, including water, biodiversity, rehabilitation and waste management for Area I. An ESHIA for Sembehun is required to be submitted and approved ahead of commencing development of the project and is expected to be complete by end of the third quarter 2023.
+Sierra Rutile has an ESHIA and management plan in place to ensure compliance and manage its obligations in regard to all aspects of environmental management, including water, biodiversity, rehabilitation and waste management for Area I. An ESHIA for Sembehun is required to be submitted and approved ahead of commencing development of the project and is expected to be complete by end of Q3 2023..